nokia/restful/doc/lambda.md

 A: Not supported.
 But you can freely mix lambdas and http handler functions.
 Base http package can do streaming wonderfully.

-**Q: How to respont with binary content, such as downloading favicon or an image?**
+**Q: How to respond with binary content, such as downloading favicon or an image?**

 A: Lambda serves primarily the purpose of JSON content.
 But you can freely mix lambdas and http handler functions.
 Base http package can send binary payload fine.